Mortgage related questions

 Yes, although we can’t directly link your policy to your mortgage.

-Our life insurance with decreasing cover provides a level of cover that decreases over time, broadly in line with a long-term loan or repayment mortgage.
+Our Life Insurance Plan with decreasing cover provides a level of cover that decreases over time, broadly in line with a long-term loan or capital and interest repayment mortgage.
 Your premiums stay the same.
-This cover type is designed to help your loved ones pay off a repayment mortgage if you pass away during the policy term.
+This cover is designed to help your loved ones pay off a repayment mortgage if you pass away during the policy term.
+There is no cash-in value at any time.
+If premiums stop the cover will end.

 You can choose to make your cover amount increase in line with inflation, so the lump sum won't be worth less in the future.
 In this case, your monthly payments may rise.
-The maximum amount your cover can increase by each year is 10%, and your premiums to a maximum of 15%¹.
-If you choose not to accept the increase, or if the CPI doesn't increase, your cover and premiums will stay the same.
+The maximum amount your cover can increase by each year is 10%, and your premiums to a maximum of 15%.
+If you choose not to accept the increase, or if the Consumer Price Index (CPI) doesn't increase, your cover and premiums will stay the same.

 Is my life insurance linked to my mortgage?

-So while your life insurance policy with decreasing cover might decrease broadly in line with your repayment mortgage, there’s no direct link between the value of the policy and the amount that's outstanding on your loan.
+So while your life insurance policy with decreasing cover might decrease broadly in line with your capital and interest repayment mortgage, there’s no direct link between the value of the policy and the amount that's outstanding on your loan.

 You can check if your mortgage lender has an interest in your policy by contacting us.

-Remember, it's important to regularly review your cover to check it's meeting your needs, if you're unsure you can always speak to a financial adviser.
+Remember, it's important to regularly review your cover to check it's meeting your needs.
+If you're unsure, you can speak to a financial adviser.
+If you don’t have a financial adviser, you can find one at unbiased.co.uk.
+Please be aware that you may need to pay for this advice.

 Do I have to take out decreasing life insurance to cover a mortgage?